One of your top-performing employees calls you out of nowhere, and tells you they are resigning.

 Improve Your Employee Experience

-Companies should invest more money annually on employee experience solutions than ever.
+Companies should invest more money annually on employee experience solutions.
 This leads to higher levels of retention and employee engagement.

 Some things employers can offer to improve the employee experience include: